我要评分

 -g

-Gateway: DR. If this parameter is not specified, the DR model is used by default.
+Indicates the direct routing (DR) mode.
+If not specified, the DR mode is used by default.

 -m